spowers0409/spowers0409/README.md

 ## 👨‍💻 About Me

 - 🚀 I'm a **Software Engineer** passionate about **Web Development, AI, and Finance Tech**.
-- 🛠️ Currently **building BudgetGuardian**, a smart budgeting tool.
+- 🛠️ Currently building **BathroomBuddy**, an app for viewing the best rated public bathrooms.
 - 📈 Exploring **SPY Options Trading Platform** development.
 - 🔍 Interested in **AI-powered automation, ML, and financial analytics**.
 - 🎯 My goal? **Become fully independent & work for myself!**